-PST password recovery is all you need if you’ve lost PST password.
+PST password recovery is all you need if you’ve lost PST file password.
 Without a correct password, you just can’t access or open your Outlook data file.
 In such situation, you have two options: whether you can remove PST password to unlock PST file, or you can try a professional PST Password Recovery software to recover PST password.
-In this blog, you’ll find both manual as well as professional way to unlock PST files.
+In this blog, you’ll find the manual solution as well as a professional way to unlock PST file.

-Computer data security is one of the most critical issues for most organisations and even for the individuals.
-These computer files contain very crucial information of an organisation or an individual.
+Computer data security is one of the most critical issues for most organizations and even for the individuals.
+These computer files contain very crucial information of an organization or an individual.
 But if it falls into the wrong hands, it becomes very dangerous and a frustrating situation for them.
-In such critical situation you must protect your computer files by applying passwords on them.
-Password protection provides security to your computer data and files against any unauthorised or misuse or theft.
+In such a critical situation, you must protect your computer files by applying passwords on them.
+Password protection provides security to your computer data and files against any unauthorized or misuse or theft.

 In these days email has become the most popular medium for computer users to exchange or share crucial information from one side to another.
 MS Outlook is one of the popular email applications that helps users send and receive email messages.
-Other than sending and receiving email messages, it also supports multiple features like: calendaring, contact managing, task managing, note taking, journal and web browsing.
+Other than sending and receiving email messages, it also supports multiple features like calendaring, contact management, task management, note taking, journal creation, and web browsing.
 All the mailbox items of MS Outlook are saved into an Outlook Data file, which is called PST or Personal Storage Table.
 Outlook mailbox is very crucial for Outlook users as it contains crucial emails and other mailbox items.
-Your PST file can be easily accessed by any unauthorised user if it is not protected or your Windows user account is not password protected.
-Therefore, you must protect your PST files by using password protection feature of Microsoft Outlook.
+Your PST file can be easily accessed by any unauthorized user if it is not protected or your Windows user account is not password protected.
+Therefore, you must password protect PST file by using password protection feature of Microsoft Outlook.

 Password Protect PST file

-The selected PST file will be password protected.
+By doing this, you can password protect PST file.
 This password will be applied on the entire PST file.
 You can’t password protect individual folders within the PST file.
 Unluckily, MS Outlook doesn’t offer such feature to protect individual folders of a PST file.

 To open the password protected PST file, you must enter the correct password.
 If you have set the password on your PST file but now you have forgotten or lost it, then you must try to remember the password.
 And one thing you better make sure that your CAPS LOCK key is not open while entering the password.
 Microsoft Outlook is not able to retrieve any lost or forgotten password of PST file.
 Some computer experts say that passwords can’t be reset or recovered if lost or forgotten.
 Therefore, they always recommend writing passwords in a diary or a notepad.
 For example, you have a very important PST file.